-i) The Director of Studies will be a permanent member of UWE staff and is responsible for the conduct and governance of the project (see also Part 10 of these regulations Research Governance).

-ii) At least one UWE member of the supervisory team will have previous experience of successful supervision at all stages through to completion at the appropriate level, either at UWE or at another UK University.

-iii) Where this completion is with another UK University they will also have completed the UWE supervisor training prior to the appointment of the supervisory team (RD1 approval).
-This individual will advise the Director of Studies should they not have this experience.

-PGR8.1.3R All newly appointed Directors of Studies and Directors of Studies who are new to UWE must undertake in full the supervisory training specified by the Graduate School within 12 months of their appointment as a UWE Director of Studies.
+- i) The Director of Studies will be a permanent member of UWE staff and is responsible for the conduct and governance of the project (see also Part 10 of these regulations Research Governance). - ii) At least one UWE member of the supervisory team will have previous experience of successful supervision at all stages through to completion at the appropriate level, either at UWE or at another UK University. - iii) Where this completion is with another UK University they will also have completed the UWE supervisor training prior to the formal appointment of the supervisory team (RD1 approval).
+This individual will advise the Director of Studies should they not have this experience. - PGR8.1.3R All Directors of Studies including those who have experience as at PGR8.1.2R iii) but are new to UWE must undertake in full the supervisory training specified by the Graduate School within 12 months of their appointment as a UWE Director of Studies.
 Failure to comply with this requirement without good reason will prevent the member of staff being allocated any further Director of Studies appointments until the training is completed.